OpaleRambaud/GB_barcodes_project/README.md

 # GB_barcodes_project

+This repository is reffered to the following article : Genomic bootstrap barcodes and their application to study the evolution of sarbecoviruses.

+Here, we developped a sliding window bootstrap (SWB) method to generate genomic bootstrap (GB) barcodes in order to highlight the regions supporting phylogenetic relationships.

 In order to create the csv files with please go in the BSW_programs folder and follow the read_me of the folder.